 Key elements of the program include:

-3) Senior-year ESPRIT scholarships*, up to $10K, to finance students moving into the UOTeach Masters-level teacher licensure program, who will then become eligible for a:
+3) Senior-year ESPRIT scholarships* of $10K, to finance students moving into the UOTeach Masters-level teacher licensure program, who will then become eligible for a:

 4) UOTeach ESPRIT scholarship* of up to $22,000, to complete their teacher licensure.

-*Scholarships recipients will have up to 7 years after receiving licensure to teach 4 years (2 years per level scholarship) at a high need school, or the scholarship becomes a loan.
+*Scholarships recipients will have up to 7 years after receiving licensure to teach 4 years (2 years per level scholarship) in a high need school district, or the scholarship becomes a loan.
 This is a feature of the NSF Noyce program.